chrisguest75/typescript_examples/24_packages/README.md

 * Testable in jest
 * Rebuild when code is modified - fixing the nonsense undetected dependency changes
 * Add dependencies to the package omit or something.
+* Spellcheck
+* Directory to Markdown
+* Build types for packages that don't have them.
+* Could also be a package to create markdown directories.

 DEMONSTRATES:

 * Different module systems; CJS and ESM.
+* How to import local packages from the same repo.
 * CommonJS modules inherently have module and exports objects.
+*

 ## Idea